adamxtokyo/hackerrank/README.md

 # HackerRank problem solutions 🤖

-__These are most of my HackerRank problem solutions.__
+__These are *most* of my HackerRank problem solutions.__

 I decided to upload them to GitHub for future reference/archiving.
-I use HackerRank as a tool to practice, learn and improve as a coder.
+I use HackerRank as one of many tools to practice, learn and improve as a coder.
 Be kind when looking at my code - remember it's a process 😌

 ## Environment